j-backlin/snowflake_usage_views/README.md

 - **Error Tracking**: Failed queries and issues
 ## :shield: Security Notes
 - The secure views have row access policies attached to filter only relevant rows for the user who is executing the query.
 - The install script shares the secure views and streamlit app to the Public role by default.
-If that is not desired, copy the content of setup.sql and modify prior to execution.
+If that is not desired, modify the script prior to execution.
 ## :memo: Notes
 - The clickable query profile links in the tables are based on Organization + Account name: ```https://<orgname>-<account_name>.snowflakecomputing.com```
 -   If using either of the below modify the setup script to have functional links.